-The treatment takes about 2 to 5 hours, depending on which type of apheresis you get.
-Your doctor may have you go to the bathroom first, as once you're attached to the machine you can't leave it until the procedure is finished.
+Your doctor may have you go to the bathroom first.
+After you're attached to the machine you can't leave it until the procedure is finished.

 You may need only one treatment.
 Or you may need many treatments over weeks or months.
 It depends on what type of apheresis is used and what is being treated.